anaura02/SevisConnectED/backend/MOCK_STUDENTS.md

 - You can still create new students by entering a different SevisPass ID
 - The system will auto-create users on first login if they don't exist
 - For MVP demo, any SevisPass ID will work (creates new user if not found)
+- ⚠️ **SEVIS-006, SEVIS-007, SEVIS-008** are configured with **below 60% average grades** to test study plan generation for struggling students